Have you ever got lucid spontaneously?

 Because DILD methods are very easy and beginner friendly, a lot of people who are starting with lucid dreaming are choosing to start with the method.

 However, you need to spend some time of understanding it completely, before jumping right into it, otherwise, you risk to misunderstand it.

 You may wonder how does it work and why?

-There are many types and WAYS to create Dream Induced Lucid Dreams!
+There are many types and WAYS to create Dream Initiated Lucid Dreams!

 The crucial part is to build self-awareness within the dream state.

 By spending the time to create these habits that we will share, you will ”train” your mind to reach a higher level of awareness.